-This procedure is designed to deal with alleged breaches of organisational polices, rules and procedures and aims to help and support employees to achieve acceptable standards of conduct.
+This procedure is designed to deal with alleged breaches of organisational policies, rules and procedures and aims to help and support employees to achieve acceptable standards of conduct and/or performance.

 This procedure should only be used where problems with conduct cannot be resolved through advice and encouragement, training or increased support.